Leockard/Mathdown/README.md

 ### Installation
-Clone this repo and execute mathdown.py.
+Clone this repo and execute mathdown.py, with python3.

 ### Usage
-$> python mathdown.py your_file.Mmd
+$> python3 mathdown.py your_file.Mmd

 Where *your_file.Mmd* is a Markdown file containing Mathematica code chunks.
 Each chunk must start with three backquotes (`) followed by the "{Mathematica}" tag on the first